Case Reports on mistletoe therapy for head and neck tumours

 Werthmann PG et al. 2014 [165]

-The ten-month intratumoural application of a high-dose mistletoe therapy alone led to a partial tumour reduction in an 88-year-old patient with adenoid-cystic carcinoma of the hard palate, with the presence of inflammation verified by means of biopsy.
+The ten-month intratumoural application of a high-dose mistletoe therapy alone led to a partial tumour reduction in an 88-year-old patient with adenoid-cystic cancer of the hard palate, with the presence of inflammation verified by means of biopsy.

 During therapy and in the follow-up of five months, the patient was in good condition and without functional limitations.

-Last update: May 13th, 2020/AB
+Last update: May 2nd, 2024/AT1

 The case for mistletoe in the treatment of laryngeal cancer